thezawzaw/kubernetes-gitops-guide/docs/README.md

 └── README.md
 ```

-  - `argocd/apps`: A composed app (App of Apps pattern) to deploy the apps at once. *In this example,* when you create an Argo CD app (root app) via the UI, Argo CD automatically creates the apps (child apps) under `argocd/apps/templates/` on the Git repository.
+  - `argocd/apps`: A composed app (App of Apps pattern) to deploy the multiple apps at once. *In this example,* when you create an Argo CD app (root app) via the UI, Argo CD automatically creates the apps (child apps) at once under `argocd/apps/templates/` on the Git repository.

+    > We can create the Argo CD applications from the Git repository in two ways:
+    >
+    >  - **Creating a single Argo CD application via the UI:** In this approach, if you have multiple apps, you will need to create each app separately via the UI.
+(Please, see examples: [https://argo-cd.readthedocs.io/en/stable/getting_started/#6-create-an-application-from-a-git-repository](https://argo-cd.readthedocs.io/en/stable/getting_started/#6-create-an-application-from-a-git-repository)
+    >
+    >  - **Creating multiple Argo CD applications at once via the UI using **Composed app (App of Apps pattern)**:** In this approach, you only need to create a root Argo CD app (Or parent app) via the UI.
+Then, Argo CD automatically creates the apps (child apps) at once under `argocd/apps/templates/` on the Git repository.
+In this guide, I will use this approach.

   - `helm`: Kubernetes Helm charts to deploy your web apps and tools. *In this example,* the Podinfo Helm Chart.
 You've written this Helm Chart in the previous section.